I am fascinated by language and culture and have highly diverse and eclectic food tastes.

 Any tips re: safest way to transport 1 and 2yo children from Singapore airport to CBD in taxi? any taxis with child restraints

 Consistent with all other Asian countries (to my knowledge), taxis in Singapore are not by law required to carry child restraints... but some do.
 So when you get to the airport just book a taxi and specifically ask for one with child restraints.
-You may have to place a call or ask someone for assistance, but I doubt it'll be too much of a hassle - not much in Singapore is =) over 9 years ago
+You may have to place a call or ask someone for assistance, but I doubt it'll be too much of a hassle - not much in Singapore is =) almost 10 years ago

 7 answers707 views